Save and load notebooks to local-storage

 Jupyter Offline Notebook

-Save and load notebooks to browser storage, even if you've lost your connection to the server.
+Save and load notebooks to local-storage, even if you've lost your connection to the server.

 pip install jupyter-offlinenotebook